SANBI-NBA/plant-protection-level/README.md

 # Plant Protection Level
 Lize von Staden
-2025-10-15
+2025-10-17

-- [Introduction to the Protection Level indicator](#introduction-to-the-protection-level-indicator)
+- [Introduction to the protection level indicator](#introduction-to-the-protection-level-indicator)
 - [Calculating the protection level indicator for plants](#calculating-the-protection-level-indicator-for-plants)
 - [Recommended citation](#recommended-citation)
 - [References](#references)

-## Introduction to the Protection Level indicator
+## Introduction to the protection level indicator

 Protection level is one of the headline indicators of South Africa’s [National Biodiversity